Contents

 According to Sony, “Lossless compression is a popular format that allows you to reduce image size without compromising on quality.” which begs the question – why bother shooting in uncompressed raw at all?
 Don’t bother is the short answer to that.
 Ha!

-So, if you’re curious about the differences between them, let’s take a look at the uncompressed raw, lossless compressed raw and compressed raw files to compare them to see and understand their differences.
+So, if you’re curious about the differences between them, let’s compare uncompressed raw, lossless-compressed raw, and compressed raw files.

 To set the record straight, I shoot compressed raw on my Fujifilm X-T5.
 This is because it’s the best combination of file size and file data to meet my needs, which I’ll explain later in this post.
 Peppered throughout the post are some pictures to make it more visually pleasing, none of which are uncompressed raw.
-And before we get into why I shoot using compressed raw, here is a side-by-side example of the three different raw files from my X-T5.
+Before we get into why I shoot in compressed raw, here is a side-by-side comparison of the three raw files from my X-T5.

-To compare the files as closely as possible, this flower was taken in each raw format with precisely the same camera settings.
-They have also been batch processed with the identical Adobe Camera Raw (ACR) adjustments, which you can see below.
-Because picture dimensions are reduced for the web, you will find download links below to see the adjusted files only because WordPress won’t allow the upload of the Fujifilm raw files.
+To compare the files as closely as possible, this flower was captured in each raw format using the same camera settings.
+They have also been batch-processed with the identical Adobe Camera Raw (ACR) adjustments, as shown below.
+Because image dimensions are reduced for the web, you will find download links below to view the adjusted files only, as WordPress won’t allow uploading Fujifilm raw files.

 _________________